Bob Strickland: Biography

 Strickland began his news career as a radio announcer in 1952, and later becoming a staff writer at the newspaper, Panama American, a now defunct, daily newspaper based in Panama City.
 In 1956, he joined the United States Air Force, and worked at base radio and television stations in Saudi Arabia and the Philippines.

 In 1959, Strickland attended the Defense Information School (DINFOS) at Fort Slocum, New York, a part of the United States Department of Defense, Defence Media Activity.
 Strickland returned to DINFOS as an instructor at Fort Benjamin Harrison, Indiana, serving there from 1966 until 1969.
 While he served as an instructor, he attended classes at Indiana University and received his degree in Journalism.
 Later, he received his master's degree in public administration from George Washington University in Washington D.C.

 His last assignment with the Air Force was at Bolling AFB, in Washington D.C., where he served as Sergeant Major of the Command Services Unit, American Forces Radio and Television Services.
-It was there, where he spent nearly thirty years working at Washington D.C.'s WTOP, channel 9, now WUSA, the CBS affiliate in D.C.
+It was there, where he spent nearly thirty years working at Washington D.C.'s WTOP-TV, channel 9, (later WDVM-TV and now WUSA-TV), the CBS affiliate in D.C.
 (1969-1996).

 He began his career with WUSA, first serving as a general assignment reporter, covering local politics and the state governments of Virginia and Maryland.
 Strickland later worked as anchor for the evening news broadcast, winning three local Emmy awards for his reporting on fraudulent charities, the shortage of paramedics and ambulances and the lack of medical services in the Washington area.